HannerRoag/Project_Unicorn_Python/README.md

 - Use methods as .read_csv(), .info(), .to_datatime(), .plot(), .figure(), .show(), .xlabel(), .ylabel(), .title().

 ### 6. Conclusions of analysis
-It is a project that gave me information from external data source, this information has given to the local environment using Jupite.
-I have been able to modify daya and adopt it, since it has answered <br/>
+This project involved extracting information from an external data source and integrating it into a local environment using Jupyter.
+I was able to clean, modify, and adapt the data to answer key questions.
+I observed variation within the Spanish community over time.
-questions realized, I have seen the variation in the spanish community throughout time.
-I identify some challenges because data was not in perfect format and manage the diversity of datasets, I include <br/>
+During the process, I encountered some challenges: the data was not in a clean format, and I had to manage the diversity of the datasets.
+I included both evident and less evident demographic information, such as gender, age, and customer type.
-poblation of evident and not evident data, about genre, age, kind of costumers.
-I developt with three kinds of data, total poblation, male and female poblation.
-I checked
+I worked with three main data groups: total population, male population, and female population.
+I first analyzed overall population trends and then focused on gender-specific variations.
+Although I validated the data using semiannual values, I faced some interpretation challenges—typical in analytical work.
+Eventually, I decided to restructure the data using decades instead of semiannual periods to make the insights clearer.
+After data cleaning, manipulation, analysis, and interpretation, I began to think about long-term improvements.
+If this data could be uploaded to a collaborative database, it would allow other users to work with clean, structured data.
+It's important to create backup files so users can return to specific stages of analysis.
+In the end, I transformed the dataset into a lightweight CSV archive for easier sharing and use.
+Finally, after checking the graph, I observed that from 1970 to 1980, there was a noticeable upward slope, indicating a faster growth rate.
+It was a period of strong growth, with the population rising from around 34 million to approximately 38 million—this was also confirmed numerically.
+Then, I noticed that the growth rate began to slow down.
+From 1980 to 1990, when analyzing by decade, the vertical change was minimal, showing almost no variation.
+This trend continued in the following decade, from 1990 to 2000.
+I also confirmed these patterns using the numerical data series.
+Later, I identified subtle nuances in the data, which helped me better understand the overall trend.
+It's important that graphs are always supported by numerical values, and vice versa—numbers should also be visualized through graphs.
+After the year 2000, I noticed a significant increase in growth.
+However, before 2010, the growth rate began to slow again, with the slope becoming less steep.
+Then, around 2020, the growth rate increased once more, and the slope became steeper again.